 Our trip to Go Ape Leeds Castle in Kent with kids was gifted to Well Travelled Munchkins.
 All words, photos and opinions are our own.

 If you told your kids you were going to take them high up into the tree tops and let them play around like little monkeys for the afternoon, what do you think they would say?
-Well, that’s exactly what we told our little munchkins when we went to Go Ape Leeds Castle in Kent and they could not have been more excited!
+Well, that’s exactly what we told our little munchkins when we went to Go Ape Leeds Castle in Kent.
+They could not have been more excited!
 I earned some proper ‘cool parent’ points with this trip!

-One parent or supervising adult can take two children under 6 up into the trees and other members of the family who are not participating can watch from the ground.
+One parent or supervising adult can take two children under 6 up into the trees.
+Other members of the family, who are not participating, can watch from the ground.